spc

 Directions:

-Move over the islands along individual paths by mouse-clicking the semi-transparent orange and green hotspots (orange refers to a location in winter, green to one in summer time) and explore each location by left-clicking and moving the mouse.
-Click on the historic and video hotspots to see historic imagery or videos of the location respectively.
-The videos are opened in a popup window - just close it to end the video.
-Close virtual tour window to exit the tour and return to this website.
+Move across the islands along individual paths by mouse-clicking the semi-transparent orange and green hotspots (orange refers to a location in winter, green to one in summer time) and explore each location by left-clicking and moving the mouse.
+Click on the historic and video hotspots to see historic imagery or videos of the location, respectively.
+Close the virtual tour window to exit the tour and return to this website.

 To view the flash files of the tour you might have to install a specific plugin for your browser (free download e.g. here for PC or here for Mac).
 With slower internet connections, the loading of new panoramas may cause some delay after clicking onto the respective spot.